Employment: Social assistance

 In some countries, individuals who are not working can receive social assistance support (e.g., welfare or food stamps) to enable them to rent housing, buy food, repair or replace household goods, maintenance of children and observe social customs that require financial expenditure.

 Volunteerism

 Workers who are not paid wages, such as volunteers who perform tasks for charities, hospitals or not-for-profit organizations, are generally not considered employed.
 One exception to this is an internship, an employment situation in which the worker receives training or experience (and possibly college credit) as the chief form of compensation.

 Indentured servitude and slavery

 Those who work under obligation for the purpose of fulfilling a debt, such as indentured servants, or as property of the person or entity they work for, such as slaves, do not receive pay for their services and are not considered employed.
 Some historians suggest that slavery is older than employment, but both arrangements have existed for all recorded history.
 Indentured servitude and slavery are not considered compatible with human rights or with democracy.

 Self-employment

+Local employment

+Local employment initiatives aim to ensure that residents of the area adjacent to an employers' premises are offered employment there.
+Local jobs initiatives are common in a construction context.
+In retail, the Westfield Centre in west London, which opened in 2008, has been noted as an example offering employment to local residents: during the period when the centre was under construction, up to 3000 local people received pre-employment training through a partnership scheme aiming to ensure that a significant proportion of the centre's jobs were taken up by local people.
+40% of the centre's management staff had been locally recruited at the time when the centre opened.